-45. Termination Benefits
+44. Termination Benefits

-The Council terminated the contracts of a number of employees in 2018/19 incurring liabilities of £3.3m (£1.6m in 2017/18).
+The Council terminated the contracts of a number of employees in 2019/20 incurring liabilities of £1.6m (£3.3m in 2018/19).
 This includes redundancy and pension payments.

-This amount was payable to 99 people (53 people in 2017/18) from across the Council, who were made redundant as part of its strategy to reduce the workforce in order to achieve budget savings.
-This included 18 people whose termination benefits were funded by the Housing Revenue Account.
+This amount was payable to 37 people (99 people in 2018/19) from across the Council, who were made redundant as part of its strategy to reduce the workforce in order to achieve budget savings.
+This included 1 person whose termination benefits were funded by the Housing Revenue Account.